imamaris/covidcenter-bot/README.md

 5. Choose your app
 6. Insert your Wit Server Access Token [See how to get Wit Access Token](https://github.com/imamaris/covidcenter-bot/blob/master/README.md#wit-ai-api)

-### Test your chatbot
+### Try your deployed chatbot

-Now, after you set your webhook and NLP, you could test your chatbot.
+Now, after you set your webhook and NLP, you could try your chatbot.

 <img src="./examples/neutral_positive.png" width="30%"><img src="./examples/negative.png" width="30%"><img src="./examples/p_negative.png" width="30%">

 ### Train covid_intent the Wit API

-We are going to create intents to define what the user's utterance for our wit.AI application will understand.
+We are going to create intents to define what the user's utterances for our wit.AI application will understand.
 On the dashboard click on intents, click **+Intents** to add a new intents.

 <p align="center">
 <img src="./examples/create_intent.gif">
 </p>

-Next, we create training intents, entities and utterance which the user will likely do on the understanding menu.
+Next, we create training intents, entities and utterances which the user will likely do on the understanding menu.
 Add a utterance:

 1. Make sure you are in **Train Your App** page by click **Understanding** on top right menu.
 2. enter `jumlah covid di jakarta` into **Utterance** text box.